mattfrear/Swashbuckle.AspNetCore.Filters/README.md

 in `services.AddControllers()`.

 ### Minimal APIs
-As the JSON serializer refers to MvcOptions, when working with Minimial APIs camelCase is not applied (as services.AddControllers() isn't set.
+The JsonSerializer comes from MvcOptions, but this isn't copnfigured when using Minimial APIs.

-In order to serialize in Camel case, or to set another formatting option configure an MvcOptions instance in your Program.cs:
+Therefore, in order to serialize as camel case, or to set another formatting options, configure an MvcOptions instance in your Program.cs:
 ```
 builder.Services.Configure<Microsoft.AspNetCore.Mvc.MvcOptions>(options =>
 {